 The mental conditions that emotional support cats help you handle cannot prevent you from doing your daily activities, though, so there are some public places that you can’t visit with your emotional support cat.

-Service animals help people with disabilities and have specialized training to help their owners perform a certain task.
+Service animals help people with disabilities and have specialized training to help their owners perform certain tasks.
 It’s safe to say that the owner of a service animal would be incapacitated without it.

 It’s not a surprise then that service animals have more rights compared to emotional support animals.
-The trained service animal companions are even allowed in public places that emotional support animals cannot enter.
+The trained service animal companions are even allowed in public places where emotional support animals cannot enter.

 Can I Register My Cat as a Service Animal?

 Service animals undergo intensive training to perform the tasks required in their daily support role.
 The only animals that can be trained to carry out these service duties are dogs, though.

 Your cat can not qualify as a service animal; however, you can register it as an emotional support cat and enjoy all the privileges that come with the letter.
 If you have disabilities, consider a service animal or a service dog instead.